scalameta/coc-metals/readme.md

 }
 ```

+You can also just place the same contents above in the root of your local
+project in a `.vimspector.json` file, and it will work the same way.

-With these configuration parameters the codeLens 'run' and 'debug' appears against runnable
+With these configuration parameters the codeLens 'run' and 'debug' appear
-classes (applications or tests) of your project.
-Then, you will be able to trigger these
+against runnable classes (applications or tests) of your project.
+Then, you will
-codeLens actions (default mapping is `<leader> cl`) and start Debug Adapter Server.
-Once
+be able to trigger these codeLens actions (default mapping is `<leader> cl`) and
-Debug Adapter Server is started coc-metals will transfer necessary information to vimspector
+start Debug Adapter Server.
+Once Debug Adapter Server is started coc-metals will
-to activate debugging.
+transfer necessary information to vimspector to activate debugging.

 For now both actions 'run' and 'debug' start vimspector in debug mode.
-This may be improved
+This may
-in next versions.
+be improved in next versions.

 ### Gitignore